 What About Those Solar Laptop Backpacks?

 For more than a decade we’ve seen backpacks with built-in solar panels that look ideal.
 Walk around all day like you normally do and your gadgets will be charged when nightfall comes.
 Perfect!

 Unfortunately, a day of sightseeing is normally not going to generate and store enough power to charge even a tablet, much less a laptop.
 Unless you’re hiking in Norway in the summer, that is, and can keep charging until bedtime.
 It’s going to take you close to 12 hours of sunlight to store enough power for a laptop battery to fully recharge.
 (That will charge your camera battery several times over though.)

 If you’re thinking of going this route, go all the way and buy the top choice from the leader in the field—Voltaic.
 They’ve been refining this idea longer than anyone and they clearly mark which of their packs will charge what.
-Go for the one with the most panels and the highest storage capacity so you will really have enough juice for a laptop.
-It’ll cost you $300 or so, but you’ll get something that really works, not a disappointment, with the right battery pack included.
+They’re also made in the USA.
+Go for the one with the biggest panel and the highest storage capacity so you will really have enough juice for a laptop.
+It’ll cost you $250 or so, but you’ll get something that really works, not a disappointment, with the right battery pack included.